Nanoplastics Conference at the European Parliament, organized by MEP Ondřej Knotek and ALLATRA GRC

 Speakers of the conference

-Dr. John Ahn, Ph.D., MBA (USA) - Expert in chemical engineering and sustainable technologies, holding a PhD from the Technical University of Munich, an MBA from INSEAD, and a master's degree from the University of California, Berkeley.
-Dr. Ahn is representative of the Scientific Advisory & Research Council of ALLATRA Global Research Center.
+Dr. John Ahn, Ph.D., MBA (USA) — Expert in chemical engineering and sustainable technologies, holding a PhD from the Technical University of Munich, an MBA from INSEAD, and a master's degree from the University of California, Berkeley.
+Dr. Ahn is a representative of the Scientific Advisory & Research Council of ALLATRA Global Research Center.

-Anna Kotlyar, MSc (Israel) - Specialist Degree in Geology and Geography, Southern Federal University, 2006 Anna Kotlyar is a representative of the Scientific Advisory & Research Council of ALLATRA Global Research Center.
+Anna Kotlyar, MSc (Israel) — Specialist Degree in Geology and Geography, Southern Federal University, 2006.
+Anna Kotlyar is a representative of the Scientific Advisory & Research Council of ALLATRA Global Research Center.

 RNDr.
 Jan Kára, Ph.D.
-(Czech Republic) - PhD in Discrete Mathematics and Algorithms, Charles University 2007, and Master in Computer Science, Charles University, 2003 Dr. Jan Kára is a representative of the Scientific Advisory & Research Council of ALLATRA Global Research Center.
+(Czech Republic) — PhD in Discrete Mathematics and Algorithms, Charles University 2007, and Master in Computer Science, Charles University, 2003.
+Dr. Jan Kára is a representative of the Scientific Advisory & Research Council of ALLATRA Global Research Center.

 Alexander Masny, MSc (Germany) — Biochemist with a Master of Science in Life Science Informatics, Bonn-Aachen International Center for Information Technology/University of Bonn, 2018.
 Alexander Masny is a representative of the Scientific Advisory & Research Council of ALLATRA Global Research Center.